This is the library’s old website, which has been replaced by ub.gu.se.

 Each year, The University Library produces a report that gives an overview of the publishing activities at the University during the last five year period.
 The annual reports give an overview on a departmental level.

-Annual bibliometric analysis reports (in Swedish)
+Annual bibliometric analysis reports in Gupea (in Swedish)

 In addition to the annual reports, the Library also produces comparative analyses between and within subject areas, other universities, and countries.